Four Trending Technologies in Today's Networks

 - Unified Threat Management (UTM).
 While NGFWs provide aspects of network security at the edge, UTM goes a step further, offering comprehensive, multi-layered security that safeguards the network and data assets against viruses, malware, and emerging cyber threats, with AV/Malware, IPS, Web Filtering, SSL Inspection and Decryption, and Application Control.
 With more threat surfaces opening up due to work-from-home and schooling at home, UTM, when deployed correctly, can provide an important extra layer of security, as well as peace of mind.

 - Secure Access Service Edge (SASE) is top of mind for network administrators.
 More of a framework than an actual technology or tool, it is an emerging enterprise networking strategy combining network and security functions with WAN capabilities to support the dynamic, secure access needs of today’s organizations.
-In our third post in this series, we’ll cover SASE in detail.

 In summary, SASE is ideal in a pandemic-influenced work-from home/school-from-home environment because it provides guidelines to mitigate many of the inherent challenges of today’s distributed workforce, data, assets, and networks.